umbralcalc/umbralcalc.github.io/_posts/dexetera.md

 In this article, we're going to sidestep this barrier by providing the necessary tools to support web applications out of pre-built stochadex simulations.
 This application-building framework makes use of both WebAssembly [@wasm] technology for browser-based user experience (eliminating the need for a Go compiler on the user's side), and websocket client I/O with a local python server run by the user.

-## Archetype simulations
+## Archetype simulation components

-To end this article, in this section, we're going to define and develop some archetype simulations which typically appear in the real-world.
-These archetypes will help to both illustrate how partitioning the state can be helpful to conceptualise the phenomena one wishes to simulate and provide some practical insights into how the stochadex may be configured for different purposes.
+In this section we're going to define some archetype components which are typically useful in developing simulations of real-world systems.
+These archetypes will help to both illustrate how partitioning the state can be helpful to conceptualise the phenomena one wishes to simulate, and provide some practical insights into how the stochadex may be configured for different purposes.

-We begin with the _simple state transition archetype_, which refers to simulation environments where there is no obvious computational benefit to partitioning the state into concurrently updating or acting on separate components.
-There may even be performance benefits from keeping state information all within the same common data structure in memory, but this can depend on the specific problem of study.

-In the interest of completeness, we have illustrated the trivial state partition graph topology for this archetype in Fig.~\ref{fig:state-partition-graph-simple-state-transitions}.

-In order to understand what sorts of data might be collected about this archetype in realistic scenarios, let's begin by considering the types of real-world problem domain which have leveraged simulation environments to train control algorithms in the literature.
-The subset of these which may best suit the simple state transition environment archetype are:

-- Event-based simulations of sports matches, e.g., football [@pulis2022reinforcement], rugby [@sawczuk2022markov], tennis [@ding2022deep], etc., and other forms of game --- all of which typically define a relatively simple global match/gameplay context as their 'state'.
-- Sequential design simulations to change the configuration or data collection strategies of, e.g., astronomical telescopes (see [@jia2023observation] and [@yatawatta2021deep]), biological experiments [@treloar2022deep] and user interfaces [@lomas2016interface], which typically define a relatively simple and finite set of possible actions that can be taken.
+We begin with the _entity state transition archetype_, which refers to state transitions that can be mapped to transition rates.
+These transition rates may themselves be time-varying (even stochastically) and so it is useful to separate their values into a separate state partition and create a direct dependency channel on them, as in the rough schematic below.

 ![](../assets/dexetera/dexetera-simple-state-partition-graph.drawio.png)

-Based on the examples given above, what kinds of data may be available to infer the state and parameters of a simulation environment using this archetype?

-In the case of team sports matches, a team manager could have access to a large body of data which assesses the capabilities of their players before a game, but they must rely on more subjective or limited data to assess the performance of their team (and the opposition) in the middle of a match.
-The 'state' of the whole system in this case can be not only the state of play, but also information about, e.g., fatigue or on-the-day performance of each player for both teams and sets of substitutes.

-- Talk about sequential design data here...

-In a general offline learning setting, realistic historical data collected about the state values for this archetype will typically provide an important mechanism for model determination.
-Users of this archetype in the real world also typically have access to independent datasets that can be used offline to better determine some parameters of the simulation environment which are not observed directly.
-In the online learning setting, one typically directly observes some portion of the state values, and may only indirectly observe the other state values, if at all.

-Within this topological archetype there will also be other categories to think are applicable:

-- Types of observation that can be made about the state.
-- Types of action that can be taken by an agent.
-- Types of agent?
-How frequently do these actions get taken?
-On what part of the state?

-Types of actor in this archetype:

-- Sports team manager and other game player 1. substitute players 2. changes to tactics
+Note how this computational structure is slightly more generic than (but related to) the event-based simulation schematics in [@stochadexI-2024].

 The _dynamic spatial field archetype_ refers to simulation environments which have highly-structured, bidirectional communication between state partitions.
 The graph toplogy of this archetype is totally connected, but some connections matter more than others.
 As a helpful analogy, you can think of these partitions as being structured topologically in a kind of 'lattice' configuration, where connections to other partitions over different distances in the lattice can contribute different importance weights in affecting each local state partition.
-This lattice structure can be best intuited from a visual discription, so we have illustrated an example graph topology for the dynamic spatial field archetype in Fig.~\ref{fig:state-partition-graph-dynamic-spatial-fields}.
+This lattice structure can be best intuited from a visual discription, so we have illustrated an example graph topology for the dynamic spatial field archetype below.

 ![](../assets/dexetera/dexetera-spatial-state-partition-graph.drawio.png)

-Depending on the spatial dimensionality of the field, we might need to visualise the lattice in Fig.~\ref{fig:state-partition-graph-dynamic-spatial-fields} as existing in more spatial dimensions than the 2-dimensional example we have illustrated.
+Depending on the spatial dimensionality of the field, we might need to visualise the lattice in the graph above as existing in more spatial dimensions than the 2-dimensional example we have illustrated.
 However, as it turns out, there are many important real-world examples of 2-dimensional spatial systems to control anyway.

 Before we move onto a discussion of data, we can study spatial systems which follow this archetype a little more mathematically by adapting the probabilistic formalism we developed in the first part of this book.